peteroupc/peteroupc.github.io/random.md

 ## Notes

 <sup>(1)</sup> This statement appears because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.

+<sup>(2)</sup> This is because usual implementations of colored noise don't sample each point of the sample space more than once; rather, all the samples are generated, then, for some kinds of colored noise, a filter is applied to the samples.

 <a id=License></a>
 ## License